-Capital Assets: The Town's investment in capital assets for its governmental activities as of December 31, 2021, amounts to \$8,662,421.
-Accumulated depreciation amounts to \$4,143,219, leaving a net book value of \$4,519,202.
-This investment in capital assets includes vehicles and equipment, land, buildings and improvements.
+Capital Assets: The Town's investment in capital assets for its governmental activities as of December 31, 2021, amounts to \$9,891,173.
+Accumulated depreciation amounts to \$4,460,737, leaving a net book value of \$5,430,436.
+This investment in capital assets includes vehicles and equipment, land, buildings, and improvements.

-Additional information on the Town's capital assets can be found in Note 4 of the Notes to the Basic Financial Statements.
+Additional information on the Town's capital assets can be found in Note 6 of the Notes to the Basic Financial Statements.

-Debt Administration: The Town of Hampstead has various equipment lease agreements for items such as for the Highway Department a loader, a truck, and a backhoe.
-The Sanitation Department has leased rollout cards.
-The Police Department has leased vehicles.
-There is also a new lease for a fire truck.
-All of the leases have an escape clause pending appropriation.
-At the December 31, 2021, the balances for the leases are \$614,286.
-The lease agreements are aged out as far as 2026.
+Debt Administration: The Town of Hampstead has various finance purchase obligations for equipment items such as for the Highway Department truck, the Building Department truck, Sanitation Department's rollout carts, and a fire truck.
+All of the agreements have an escape clause pending appropriation.
+At the December 31, 2022, the balances for these finance purchase obligations are \$463,974.
+The payments are aged out as far as 2026.
+See note 7 - Long Term Obligations for more information.

-Net Pension Liability & OPEB: For the fiscal year ending December 31, 2015, The Town of Hampstead implemented GASB No. 68.
-See Note 7 for further information.
-For the fiscal year ending December 31, 2018, the Town of Hampstead implemented GASB 75, and see Note 6 for further information.
+Net Pension Liability & OPEB: In the fiscal year ending December 31, 2015, The Town of Hampstead implemented GASB No. 68.
+See Note 9 for further information.
+In the fiscal year ending December 31, 2018, the Town of Hampstead implemented GASB 75, and see Note 8 for further information.

 Fair Value Measurement of Investments: The Town of Hampstead implemented GASB Statement 72, Fair Value Measurement and Application, which categorized the fair measurements of its investments within the fair value hierarchy established by accounting principles of generally accepted in the United States.
-There are three levels and the Town of Hampstead has Mutual Funds in the amount of \$746,939 at Level 1.
+There are three levels and the Town of Hampstead has Mutual Funds in the amount of \$607,073 at Level 1.
+See note 4 for further information.